Surajit-Dhar/BobbiBrown.com/README.md

 Bobbi Brown Cosmetics is a global premium beauty brand that empowers women to embrace and enhance their individual beauty.
 The website of bobbi-brown provides all the beauty products that are offered by the company.

-This was a collaborative project of six member to create a clone of bobbi-brown website.
-This Project was made as a part of construct week curriculum of MASAI School.
+This was a collaborative project clone of bobbi-brown website.
+This Project was made as a part of individual project week of MASAI School.

 ## Tech Stack